MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling

 \subsection{Predictor impact on performance}

 We examine the performance of MaskSDM across the subsets of predictors (Table \ref{tab:baselines}).
 Notably, using only WorldClim variables already yields high performance.
 Additional improvements can be achieved by incorporating SoilGrids, location data, and metadata.
-Metadata, in particular, proves to be highly predictive, contributing to an increase of \num{0.4}\% in performance.
+Metadata, in particular, contributes to an increase of \num{0.4}\% in performance.
 Although metadata is often unavailable, these results suggest that including it when possible can significantly enhance predictions.
 Otherwise, the differences in performance between subsets are relatively small.
 This is likely due to the limited sample size of presence data for most species, which diminishes the benefits of adding more predictors.
 We show that the impact of using different subsets of variables depends on the number of species presence observations available (Table \ref{tab:num_occ} in Appendix \ref{sec:appendix_occ}).
 Specifically, greater performance differences are observed when species have more presence records, consistent with classical statistical theory.

-Further decomposing which combinations of predictors lead to optimal performance, we observe that combining the \textit{environment} group (which includes WorldClim, SoilGrids, and topography variables) with satellite image features results in the best performance using the fewest predictors (Figure \ref{fig:venn_diagram}, left panel).
+Further decomposing which combinations of predictors lead to optimal performance, we observe that combining the \textit{environment} group (which includes WorldClim, SoilGrids, and topography variables) with satellite image features results in the best performance using the fewest predictors (Fig. \ref{fig:venn_diagram}, left panel).
 The environment group alone also produces strong performance.
-Within the environmental predictor group, we find that temperature variables from WorldClim play a crucial role (Figure \ref{fig:venn_diagram}, right panel).
-Importantly, considering all four groups of variables is essential to achieve optimal performance.
+Within the environmental predictor group, we find that temperature variables from WorldClim play a crucial role (Fig. \ref{fig:venn_diagram}, right panel).
+Importantly, considering all four groups of variables seems essential to achieve optimal performance.